graemephi/seeminacalc/readme.md

 # [SeeMinaCalc](https://seeminacalc.glitch.me/)

-A tool for visualising the (currently 323-dimensional) parameter space of `MinaCalc`, the difficulty calculator for the rhythm game [Etterna](https://github.com/etternagame/etterna).
+A tool for visualising the (currently 321-dimensional) parameter space of `MinaCalc`, the difficulty calculator for the rhythm game [Etterna](https://github.com/etternagame/etterna).

+## Optimizer

+There is an experimental optimizer for tuning parameters.
+It's intended to be used interactively, rather than being a global optimizer.
+Algorithm: stochastic gradient descent with AMSGrad.
+It's a black box problem, so finite differences, with randomized coordinate descent with a multiplicative weights update step to choose coordinates to descend along (rather than computing all partial derivatives every step).
+It can optimise over inline floating point values in the source code, not just those exposed as parameters by MinaCalc at run-time.

 ## Building